 Live Mail is no longer available to download from Microsoft, but thankfully there are some excellent free substitutes that are just as simple to use, and packed with new features that make it even easier to keep track of your messages and calendars.

 Switching from Live Mail to one of these other free tools is simplicity itself, so just choose the one that best suits your needs.

 1. eM Client

-Fast, modern, and well designed – a painless way to migrate from Live Mail
+Fast and modern – a painless way to migrate from Live Mail

 When you launch eM Client for the first time, it offers to import data from any other installed email clients with a single click.
 This makes switching from Windows Live Mail incredibly simple – just check the appropriate box and click ‘Finish’ and everything will be synced automatically, including messages, calendars, contacts and tasks.